 - Once the upload finishes, click Activate.

 If the upload fails with an error about the file being too large, your server’s upload limit is lower than the theme file size.
 This is the same 413 Request Entity Too Large error that occurs with any oversized upload.
-You can also install themes via SFTP by extracting the zip file into
+The fix is either to raise the upload limit or to install the theme through the hosting file manager or SFTP instead.

 The